What are the Principles of Management?

 However, following centralization or decentralization depends upon the nature and size of the organizations and no organization is fully centralized or decentralized.
 This management principle states that there must be a balance between centralization and decentralization for the effective functioning of the organization.

-The scalar chain refers to the chain of superior subordinates ranging from top to bottom (or bottom to top) for the effective flow of authority, orders, and information.
+The scalar chain principle of management refers to the chain of superior subordinates ranging from top to bottom (or bottom to top) for the effective flow of authority, orders, and information.

 There should be an unbroken chain of command and communication.
 An unbroken scalar chain facilitates the effective flow of communication and command.